 To access the appropriate support for your child, students and parents

-are encouraged to contact the Connect Coach in the first instance.
+are encouraged to contact the Connect Teacher in the first instance.

 Students and parents can email Guidance Counsellors directly or be referred via the Year Level Coordinators.